Model-free Vehicle Tracking and State Estimation in Point Cloud Sequences: LiDAR-SOT Benchmark

 To facilitate the study on the aforementioned task, we propose a new dataset called \benchmark.
 It is largely based on the most comprehensive and largest point cloud dataset: Waymo Open Dataset (WOD)~\cite{waymo_open}.
-Considering the vehicles are the most abundant rigid objects for autonomous driving, we only consider the type of vehicles for now.
+Considering that the vehicles are the most abundant rigid objects for autonomous driving, we only concern the type of vehicles for now.
 The WOD dataset contains full annotations of 3D bounding boxes and their associations across frames for the evaluation of MOT, thus, enabling our evaluation for state estimation in point cloud sequences.
-As for the evaluation for shape completion, which WOD contains no ground truth, we create pseudo-ground-truth shapes (PGTs) for each tracklet by selecting and aggregating the LiDAR points from every frame guided by the ground-truth bounding boxes.
+As for the evaluation for shape completion, since WOD contains no ground truth, we create pseudo-ground-truth shapes (PGTs) for each tracklet by selecting and aggregating the LiDAR points from every frame guided by the ground-truth bounding boxes.

-Our algorithm proposed in the paper require no additional training sets.
+Our algorithm in the paper requires no additional training sets.
 However, we still include a training set for \benchmark\ by inheriting all the sequences from WOD training set and leaving users with freedom of training/validation split.
 As for the test set, we select the suitable tracklets from WOD validation set to ensure meaningful evaluation.
 In total, 1121 vehicle tracklets are included based on the following criteria:

-\textbf{Tracklet length.} Short sequences may result in unstable evaluation results and they are also not challenging enough for SOT tasks.
+\textbf{Tracklet length.} Short sequences may result in unstable evaluation and they are also not challenging enough for SOT tasks.
 We therefore filter out the tracklets less than 100 frames.

-\textbf{Initial number of points.} The numbers of LiDAR points in the beginning frames are crucial for the meaningful initialization of single-object trackers.
-VOT~\cite{VOT} sets up a warm-up period of 10 frames.
-And enough number of LiDAR points is also necessary for human annotators to provide a initial bounding box with high quality for offline applications.
-We therefore take both aspects into consideration.
-Specifically, we only keep the tracklets whose initial 10 frames all have more than 20 points.
+\textbf{Initial number of points.} The numbers of LiDAR points in the beginning frames are crucial for the meaningful initialization, where VOT~\cite{VOT} sets up a warm-up period of 10 frames.
+Enough number of LiDAR points is also necessary for human annotators to provide a initial bounding box with high quality for offline applications.
+We therefore take both aspects into consideration, and only keep the tracklets whose initial 10 frames all have more than 20 points.

 \textbf{Vehicle mobility.} We exclude the tracklets in which the vehicle stays static all the time, as these cases have trivial solutions and bring negative biases to the evaluation.
 Note that we still keep the tracklets where the vehicles start or end with static states.